hzeller/trs80-100-schematic/README.md

   * https://tim.id.au/trs-80-model-100.pdf
   * https://archive.org/details/tandy_100_schematics/page/n11/mode/2up
+  * https://archive.org/details/trs-80-model-100-main-pcb-schematic-from-tech-ref-manual  (this is the highest quality, found it after finished the transcript, but excellent as proof-read reference)

 The format is in KiCAD eeschema format; for convenience, a generated PDF has been included in this repository.